Anna Cai (piano teacher)

 Chinese born British pianist, Anna has been winning prizes and awards since her early teens.
 After she graduated from the Beijing Normal University with a bachelor's degree in Music Education and Piano Performance, Anna came to UK in 2009 for her further music study as a postgraduate student in the Royal Northern College of Music with an entrance scholarship.
 Following this, she settled in the UK and has been working as a music educator ever since.

-Anna started her music practice in 2013.
+Anna started teaching in Rubato Music Centre in 2013.
 Since then she has gained a lot of experience working with young children at beginner levels as well as advanced students.
 Her friendly, fun and professional teaching approach has helped create a relaxed, enjoyable but structured learning environment for her students who have achieved a 100% ABRSM exam pass rate with many gaining merits and distinctions.
 Excellent music qualifications have resulted in many students being selected into good academic schools.
 Beside exams, Anna also helps her students prepare recitals for their school performances, local music festivals and competitions.
 She has helped many young learners become school stars, with the benefit of boosting their confidence, which has also proven to be beneficial in other areas of their lives.

 Matthew Chadbond (violin and viola teacher)